-Setting up a Board of Advisors or Board of Directors can be one of the greatest keys to success for an entrepreneur.
-Having a Board of Directors or Advisors is a ‘support team’ to give encouragement, advice, and guidance regarding your vision and goals.
+Setting up a Board of Directors or Advisors is one of the greatest keys to success for an entrepreneur.
+The Board of Directors or Advisors is a “support team’ to give encouragement, advice, and guidance regarding your vision and goals.

 There are several reasons to hold a Board Meeting and important for every small business owner.
 Consider the following:

 - Get a Tax Write-off.
-First, from the point of view of a tax strategy, the existence of a ‘Board’ creates the opportunity for an excellent tax write-off.
+First, from the point of view of a tax strategy, the existence of a “Board” creates the opportunity for a tax write-off.
 We all should be holding regular board meetings, if not quarterly, at least annually.
-This is an opportunity to deduct some travel and dining with your board as you discuss the status and condition of your business.
+Discuss the status/condition of your business with your board, and you can deduct some of the dining and travel expenses.
 Make plans and goals for the new year!

 - Increase Your Asset Protection.
-Holding a Board Meeting is an excellent asset protection strategy because you should be having regular board meetings to substantiate your ‘corporate veil’ and this goes for even LLCs.
+Holding a Board Meeting is an excellent asset protection strategy.
+You should be having regular board meetings to substantiate your “corporate veil” and this goes for even LLCs.
 Don’t think because you have an LLC you can skip all of these legal formalities.
-You should have a ‘corporate book’ where you keep your ‘Minutes’ from your regular meetings.
-If you are ever in a lawsuit, you want to be able to pull out your corporate or LLC records and show the court you have properly maintained your entity and had regular meetings and kept records.
+You should have a “corporate book” where you keep your “Minutes” from your regular meetings.
+If you are ever in a lawsuit, you want to be able to pull out your corporate or LLC records and show the court you have properly maintained your entity.
+Meaning that you had regular meetings and kept records.

 - Be a Better Business Owner.
-Probably the most important reason for a Board of Directors or Advisors meeting is the business purpose of having a board to help guide you, give you encouragement, and at the least follow up and hold you accountable for your goals.
+Probably the most important reason for a Board of Directors or Advisors meeting is the business purpose of having a board.
+It is to help guide you, give encouragement, follow up and hold you accountable for your goals.
 The Board should be people you trust for a straight answer, but they won’t beat you up in the process.
 They could be family, friends, or even mentors you look up to in the business world.

 Who Should Serve on the Board